 Firing a real estate agent is not like firing an employee

-No doubt you’ll have signed an Exclusive Right to Sell Listing agreement with your realtor’s brokerage.
-This is what makes terminating the contract with your agent so problematic.
-Each agreement will vary in detail, but in one form or another, it will state that any attempt to change, rescind or modify it must be agreed to by both parties.
+No doubt you’ll have signed an Exclusive Right to Sell Listing agreement with your agent’s brokerage.
+This is what makes terminating the real estate listing agreement with your agent so problematic.
+Each listing agreement will vary in detail, but in one form or another, it will state that any attempt to change, rescind or modify it must be agreed to by both parties.
 Depending on how outright bellicose the agent is they could just refuse and leave you stuck with the contract until it expires.
 However, there are ways to resolve this.

 Options for firing your agent